-Living Bird and Living Bird News are the quarterly magazine and newsletter of the Cornell Lab of Ornithology.
 Living Bird is an attractive full-color magazine, lavishly packed with spectacular full-color photographs.
 The magazine has an ever-widening readership among libraries, universities, and many other organizations.
-Bird-watching demographic and economic data, advertising rates, publication dates, due dates, and ad specifications are provided in PDF form on the right side of this page under “Advertising Information.”
+Advertising rates, publication dates, due dates, and ad specifications are provided as PDFs on the right side of this page under “Ad Rates and Specifications.”
 For a media kit, contact the advertising manager.

-Living Bird is an excellent advertising resource for companies that want to reach the bird-watching market and some of the most enthusiastic and influential birders and ornithologists in the world.
+Living Bird is an excellent advertising resource for companies that want to reach the bird-watching market and some of the most enthusiastic and influential birders in the world.
 By advertising in the magazine, a company is associating itself with an organization held in high regard by the bird-watching community.

 All About Birds is a free resource